-The Becky Gates Children's Center will hold conferences during the fall and spring semesters.
-Your child's developmental profile will be shared during conferences as well as pictures, videos, and your child's work.
+The Becky Gates Children's Center will hold in-person family conferences during the fall and spring semesters.
+Progress reports will be sent to families in the fall and summer semesters.
+Your child's developmental profile will be shared during conferences and progress reports as well as pictures, videos, and your child's work.